MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 CREATE INDEX num_bids_idx ON num_bids (item);
 ```

 The query of the materialized view joins the relations `bids` and `auctions`, groups by `auctions.item` and determines the number of bids per auction.
-To understand how this SQL query is translated to a dataflow, we can use [`EXPLAIN`](https://materialize.com/docs/sql/explain/) to display the plan used to evaluate the join.
+To understand how this SQL query is translated to a dataflow, we can use [`EXPLAIN PLAN`](https://materialize.com/docs/sql/explain-plan/) to display the plan used to evaluate the join.
-Note that you can also explain the plan of queries and common views with `EXPLAIN` and `EXPLAIN VIEW`, respectively.

 ```sql
 EXPLAIN MATERIALIZED VIEW num_bids